 See the difference?

 Husbands are commanded to love their wives as equals.
 To put her interests and wellbeing above his own.
-To give his absolute best, and even give up his live for her if necessary – just as Christ did for all of us.
+To give his absolute best to his wife, even his life if necessary – just as Christ did for all of us.

 A wife that submits (to her husband, is simply allowing herself to be treated as the most beloved, cherished, wonderful thing in the universe.